w3f/Grants-Program/applications/wika_network.md

 for a high level view of our 3-phases plan.

-At the technical level, once we achieve the above milestones, we will be in a good position to start growing the community and harden the code base.
+At the technical level, once we achieve the above milestones, we will be in a good position to start implementing governance aspects, audit and harden the codebase and grow the community.

 We will also work next on a bridge to a DEX to create the means to ramp in and out the chain.